samuele-bortolato/instantNeRFW/README.md

 - entropy regularizer
 - empty background regularizer

-For further details see the technical paper
+For further details see the technical report.

 ## Computing the positions of the cameras